 Women’s Spirituality Group

 We work through a series of standing poses, then sitting poses and finally a ten-minute relaxation phase.
 Even those who cannot get down on the mat can remain in a chair and still benefit from stretching and working the muscles and joints.
-For more information contact Jane Fruh or Sally Lyons.
+For more information contact Jane Fruh.